-FINANCIAL IMPLICATIONS
+FINANCIAL IMPLICATION

-27. We estimate that a non-recurrent funding of \$2.5 billion will be required for launching the LIMSS over six years, as detailed below -
+26. We estimate that a non-recurrent funding of \$2.5 billion will be required for launching the LIMSS over six years covering subsidies to the works/services and other related expenses mentioned in paragraph 7, broken down as follows -

-(a) Subsidy for lift modernisation including consultants' fees 10 (paragraphs 8(a) to (c) above) \$ million 2,449.8 (b) URA's administration fee for its e-tendering platform under the Smart Tender (paragraph 8(d) above) 30.0 (c) Expenses related to EMSD's relevant support services to URA (paragraph 8(e) above) 20.2 Total: 2,500.0
+(a) Subsidy for lift modernisation including consultants' fees 6 (paragraphs 7(a) to (c) above) \$ million 2,449.8 (b) Administration fee for the LIMSS (paragraphs 7(d) to (e) above) 50.2 Total: 2,500.0

-- 28. It is our intention to expend the \$2.5 billion in full.
-In other words, if there are funds left unspent upon completion of the modernisation works of the first 5 000 lifts under the LIMSS, we may select more lifts for granting subsidies. - We will disburse the funding by installments to URA.
-The estimated expenditure in 2019-20 is about \$260 million.
-The estimated cash flow requirements together with the corresponding number of lifts to be modernised are shown in Enclosure 3.
+- 27. It is our intention to expend the \$2.5 billion in full.
+In other words, if there are funds left unspent upon completion of the modernisation works of the first 5 000 lifts under the LIMSS, we may select more lifts for granting subsidies. - 28.
+We will disburse the funding by installments to the URA.
+The estimated expenditure in 2019-20 is about \$0.26 billion.
+The estimated cash flow requirements together with the corresponding number of lifts to be modernised are at Annex III.